luevano/luevano.xyz/blog/src/a/website_with_nginx.md

 certbot --nginx
 ```

-It will ask you for some information, for you to accept some agreements and the names to activate https for.
-Also, you will want to "say yes" to the redirection from http to https.
-And that's it, you can now go to your website and see that you have https active.
+It will ask you for some information, for you to accept some agreements and the names to activate HTTPS for.
+Also, you will want to "say yes" to the redirection from HTTP to HTTPS.
+And that's it, you can now go to your website and see that you have HTTPS active.

 Now, the certificate given by `certbot` expires every 3 months or something like that, so you want to renew this certificate every once in a while.
 Using `cron`, you can do this by running: